-Beyond a constant growth in the supply of money the other policy recommendation for which Milton Friedman is best known is the adoption of flexible exchange rates.
-However, since the mid-sixties until his death, Friedman held and defended the view that a currency board or dollarization, which he denominated a "unified currency" regime, was "probably" the optimal foreign exchange system under most circumstances for most developing countries.
-Although Friedman considered bilateral trade, wage flexibility and factor mobility were important when evaluating the adoption of such a regime, he also believed that price stability was an important factor.
-The introduction of euro challenged Friedman's definition of a unified currency regime leading him to equivocate and contradict himself in the last years of his life.
+Beyond a constant growth in the supply of money, the other policy recommendation for which Milton Friedman is best known for was the adoption of flexible exchange rates.
+However, since the mid-sixties until his death, Friedman held and defended the view that a currency board or dollarization regime, both of which he included in his definition of a "unified currency" regime, were "probably" a better policy choice for most developing countries.
+Although Friedman considered bilateral trade, wage flexibility and factor mobility as important criteria when evaluating the adoption of such a regime, he also believed that price stability was an important factor.
+The introduction of the euro challenged Friedman's definition of a unified currency regime leading him to equivocate and contradict himself in the last years of his life.